0xCronos/DAE-Softmax/README.md

-# DAE based Deep Learning
+# Deep Autoencoder With Softmax Classifier

-Deep Learning based on Deep AutoEncoder with hybrid learning using adam algorithm for a data classification problem obtained from a set of sensors.
+Stacked denoising autoencoder with softmax classifier.

 Homework for the Business Inteligence Course.